cvfadmin/COVE/README.md

 4. Deploy your frontend locally using the following commands:
    ```
    4.1 cd frontend/
-   4.2 python -m SimpleHTTPServer 8000 (8000 refer to the portnumber)
+   4.2 python -m CGIHTTPServer 8000 (8000 refer to the portnumber)
    ```
 5. Check the website at http://localhost:8000/